MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 ### Enable developer mode

-After the *Capacity admins can develop additional workloads* tenant setting is enabled, you need to enable the *Fabric Developer Mode*.
+After the *Capacity admins can develop additional workloads* tenant setting is enabled, you need to enable the *Fabric Developer Mode* setting.

 1. In Fabric, go to **Settings > Developer settings**.